Ranma exhibits a surprisingly homophobic attitude in the storyline dealing with Tsubasa.

 Arguably, Dr. Christian Troy from Nip/Tuck: pathologically oversexed, determinedly shallow, given to anything from sexual harassment on up to psychological warfare as seduction tactics (see, for example, the scene in the pilot where he strips his latest conquest naked, stands her in front of a full-length mirror, and uses a red lipstick to indicate flaws he finds surgically improvable), and an overwhelming fan favorite.
 Possibly because of the hotness, possibly because of the tragic backstory, possibly because he's the only major character who isn't an insufferable hypocrite.

-Also Gibbs.
+Gibbs.
 Ari killed one of his female agents precisely because Gibbs would be more upset about it than if he'd lost a male subordinate.
-He shows no respect for his female boss (unlike her male predecessor), and it's suggested that he has trouble taking orders from a woman.
+He shows little respect for his female boss (unlike her male predecessor), and it's suggested that he has trouble taking orders from a woman.

 Mike Franks, Gibbs' mentor, fits this trope even better.
 His sexist views are FAR more blatant.
 When he found out Jenny Shepard was the director of NCIS, he laughed at her since she was a woman.

 Dennis Duffy on 30 Rock.
 He's a sexist, homophobic, racist lout who calls Liz "Dummy" and embarrasses her in public.
 Oh, and did we mention he happens to be an Internet predator?
 (He was apparently later exonerated.)
 Well, Liz sporadically dates him and some fans seem to like shipping them together.
 Witness a break-up speech he delivered:

 "Dear Liz Lemon, Though other women have bigger boobs than you, no women has as big a heart and when I saw you getting ready to go out and get nailed by a bunch of guys last night, I knew for sure it was over between us and, for the first time since the '86 World Series, I cried.
 I cried like a big dumb homo.
 And if it were up to me, we'd be together forever, but there's this new thing called 'Women's Liberation' which gives you women the right to choose and you have chosen to abort me and that I must live with."